TudorZgimbau/portfolio/src/pages/projects/bytecrowds.md

 Role: Full-stack developer, founder

-Tech stack: Next.js, Leaflet, daisyUI, Ably, QStash, Redis, Auth.js
+Tech stack: Next.js, Ably, QStash, Redis, Auth.js

-- for now, the project is not actively maintained, but there are plans to update and refactor some parts.
+\* For now, the project is not actively maintained, but there are plans to update and refactor some parts.

 # Project description

-Bytecrowds is an easy to use serverless code sharing platform with minimalist design and its own analytics engine.
+[Bytecrowds](https://www.bytecrowds.com) is an easy to use serverless code sharing platform with minimalist design and its own analytics engine.

 # My role